microchip-pic-avr-examples/avr128db48-bare-metal-twi-mplab/README.md

 | void advancedIO_init(void) | Initializes the Advanced I/O Expander and the TWI peripheral
 | void advancedIO_setRegister(ADVANCED_IO_REGISTER reg, uint8_t value) | Sets a register inside of the Advanced I/O Expander to the value specified.
 | uint8_t advancedIO_getRegister(ADVANCED_IO_REGISTER reg) | Returns the value inside of the Advanced I/O Expander.
-| void advancedIO_toggleBitsInRegister(ADVANCED_IO_REGISTER reg, uint8_t mask) | Inverts the bits defined by the mask in the register specified.
+| void advancedIO_toggleBitsInRegister(ADVANCED_IO_REGISTER reg, uint8_t mask) | Inverts the bits defined by the mask in the register specified (of the Advanced I/O Expander).
-| uint8_t advancedIO_getPinState(void) | Returns the digital levels on the I/O Expander pins.
+| uint8_t advancedIO_getPinState(void) | Returns the digital values on the I/O Expander pins.
 | void advancedIO_setOutputsHigh(uint8_t mask) | Sets the output value of the pins defined by the mask to be '1'. **Does not set the pin as an output.**
 | void advancedIO_setOutputsLow(uint8_t mask) | Sets the output value of the pins defined by the mask to be '0'. **Does not set the pin as an output.**
 | void advancedIO_setPinsAsInputs(uint8_t mask) | Sets the pins defined by the mask to be outputs. **Does not set the output level of the pin.**
 | void advancedIO_setPinsAsOutputs(uint8_t mask) | Sets the pins defined by the mask to be inputs.
-| void advancedIO_resetToDefault(void) | Resets the Advanced I/O Expander to compile time defaults. **The INT line must be monitored to properly use this function.
+| void advancedIO_resetToDefault(void) | Resets the Advanced I/O Expander to compile time defaults. **The !INT line must be monitored to properly use this function.
 Consult the Advanced I/O Expander API for more information.**
-| void advancedIO_performMemoryOP(ADVANCED_IO_MEMORY_OP op) | Performs a memory operation (reset/save/load/save+load) on the Advanced I/O Expander. **The INT line must be monitored to properly use this function.
+| void advancedIO_performMemoryOP(ADVANCED_IO_MEMORY_OP op) | Performs a memory operation (reset/save/load/save+load) on the Advanced I/O Expander. **The !INT line must be monitored to properly use this function.
 Consult the Advanced I/O Expander API for more information.**

 [Advanced I/O Expander README](https://github.com/microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander)